CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 code and plotted.

 The simulation is started with the `block=False` argument.
-This runs the simulation in a nonblocking manner so that the data can being streamed from the simulation can be analyzed in real time.
+This runs the simulation in a nonblocking manner so that the data being streamed from the simulation can be analyzed in real time.

 .. code-block:: python